Birmingham Football Club (Aston Lower Grounds): History

 The B.C.C. experimented with playing under floodlighting in 1878, by hosting a match at the Lower Grounds against Nottingham Forest illuminated by "Jablockoff Electric Lights".
 The experiment was not a success owing to the weather - a pre-match storm destroyed a number of lights, and another storm during the match caused its abandonment.

 The club entered the FA Cup in 1879–80, being drawn against Panthers, who withdrew, in the first round, and losing 6–0 at home to Oxford University in the second, after holding the university to 1–0 at half-time, but having to play an hour of the match with ten men after Nicholls broke his collarbone.
 The crowd of 4-500 was considered "very small" and blamed on the "intense cold", as it contrasted with the 6,000 at the Lower Grounds the previous week for the match between the Birmingham Football Association and Scotland.

 The club was the most active in the Midlands, winning 20 of 39 games in 1878–79, but it only ever played three competitive matches - its only match in the Birmingham Senior Cup was in 1879, a 4–1 defeat to Saltley College, the Collegians scoring three late goals as Birmingham tired.
 Although the club held athletics events at the Lower Grounds until September 1880, its final scheduled fixture was against Saltley College in April 1880, and it did not take place as the college was playing in the Senior Cup final on the due date.
+The club's failure to join the Birmingham Association had proved costly as Aston Villa - to the club's surprise - had usurped it by 1879, and its staunch amateur stance also cost it players.

-The Lower Grounds was made available to other clubs from the 1880–81 season.
+The Lower Grounds were made available to other clubs from the 1880–81 season.
 This may have been connected with financial difficulties for the Quilters, requiring a benefit event in October to make up for the "very considerable loss".